ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 Four misses (one per SKU), four hits, and one eviction because the size limit is three.
 The hit ratio is `hit / (hit + miss)`, which you can compute in any backend that supports the tag.

-A detail that cost us a few minutes: with the default `CompactionPercentage` of 5 %, a three-entry cache never evicts anything; it just refuses the fourth entry.
-The sample uses 50 % so the counter moves; real caches are large enough that the default is fine.
+A detail that cost me a few minutes (and a brief, unfair suspicion of the runtime): with the default `CompactionPercentage` of 5 %, a three-entry cache never evicts anything; it just refuses the fourth entry.
+The demo uses 50 % so the counter moves; real caches are large enough that the default is fine.

 ### Caveats

 - **The tag name is changing.** RC1 emits `dotnet.cache.request.type` and unit `By`; the `release/11.0` branch already has `dotnet.cache.request.result` and unit `1`, because `SizeLimit` is an application-defined number, not bytes.
 Re-check any dashboard or alert that references the tag at GA.
 - **`TrackStatistics` is not free.** It adds interlocked increments on every hit and miss.
 That is cheap, but measure it on a hot cache before enabling it everywhere.
-- **All four instruments are observable.** The hot path only increments the counters it already kept for `GetCurrentStatistics()`; values are read when a collector asks.
-If you read metrics with `MeterListener`, call `RecordObservableInstruments()`.
+- **All four instruments are observable.** The hot path only increments the counters it already kept for `GetCurrentStatistics()`; values are read when a collector asks. `MeterListener` users therefore have to call `RecordObservableInstruments()`.
 The same release moved the HTTP `open_connections` and `active_requests` metrics to observable instruments, so this applies to more than the cache.

 Metrics tell you how often the cache is hit.
 They do not tell you what a single slow order did along the way.
 For that you need traces, and the last feature is about deciding which traces you actually want, without a redeploy.